-- As many as 60% of all patients with IBS may suffer from small intestinal bacterial overgrowths (SIBO).
-This digestive condition may lead to inflammation and to many of the symptoms commonly associated with IBS.
-Scientists have found that eradicating SIBO results, may lead to a significant improvement in IBS
+- As many as 60% of all patients with IBS may suffer from small intestinal bacterial overgrowths (SIBO) which may lead to cellular oxidative stress and many of the symptoms commonly associated with IBS.
+Scientists have found that eradicating SIBO may lead to a significant improvement in the management of IBS symptoms.

-- According to some small studies, broad-spectrum antibiotics may increase the risk of developing IBS and this is likely due to alterations in the gut microbiota
+- According to some small studies, broad-spectrum antibiotics may impact some of the risk factors associated with the development of IBS and this is likely due to alterations in the gut microbiome.

 Step 3 – Glutathione, vitamin D and oxidative stress

 IBS patients tend to have increased levels of key substances that are involved in the way the immune system responds to gut bacteria.
-This abnormality promotes cellular inflammation and oxidative damage within the gut.
-Glutathione is a powerful antioxidant, produced by the body to help counter damage to the cells caused by reactive oxygen species, such as heavy metals and free radicals.
-Poor antioxidant defences may therefore result in damage to cells in the gut.
+This abnormality could promote cellular inflammation and oxidative stress within the gut.
+Glutathione is a powerful defence nutrient produced by the body to help neutralise free radicals and help protect against the harmful effects of reactive oxygen species.
+Poor status of cellular defence nutrients may therefore contribute to damage to cells within the gut.

-Eating good quality protein foods such as chicken, fish and beans provides the amino acids your body needs to synthesise glutathione and may help to support the health of cells that line the intestinal wall.
+Eating good quality protein foods such as chicken, fish and beans provides the amino acids required for the body to produce glutathione and may help to support the health of cells that line the intestinal wall.